Kalepa/safe-init/README.md

 ### Resilience and Reliability
 - **Dead-Letter Queue (DLQ) Support**: Pushes failed events to a dead-letter queue for later processing, ensuring that no events are lost due to errors.
 - **Initialization Checks**: Detects missing Sentry initialization and Lambda init phase timeouts, preventing silent failures and providing early warning signs.
+- **JSON Serialization Checks**: Detects when Lambda results cannot be serialized to JSON, sending detailed information to Sentry while allowing execution to proceed.
 - **Timeout Notifications**: Sends notifications a configurable number of seconds before the Lambda timeout occurs, giving you a heads-up to investigate and address potential issues.
 - **AWS Secrets Resolution**: Automatically resolves AWS Secrets Manager secrets in environment variables, simplifying secret management and access.
 - **Unlimited Environment Variables**: Supports loading extra environment variables from a JSON file, allowing you to easily manage and configure your Lambda functions.